First electric Ferrari faster than original: 'It absolutely decimated it'

 'It was a mess'

-Hutchinson found the 1978 Ferrari totally destroyed after a catastrophic engine fire -- the motor and all of its electronics were irreparable.
+Hutchison found the 1978 Ferrari totally destroyed after a catastrophic engine fire -- the motor and all of its electronics were irreparable.
 But $10,000 later, he was the owner of a Ferrari 308 shell.

 "When I brought the project home from the junk yard, I was completely horrified," he says.